 - Certified Electronic Transcripts.
 If your institution issues certified/ authenticated electronic transcripts, they should be sent BY JULY 15 to firstname.lastname@example.org.
 Do NOT use this email address for traditional paper-based transcripts or any other form of your transcript.

 - Questions?
 Delayed Transcripts?
 If you anticipate delays in providing these materials or have questions regarding this process, contact the Graduate School Admissions Office PRIOR TO JULY 15, using only the word “Transcript” in the subject line of your email.

-- Health Forms - review and download Yale Health History forms.
+- Health Forms - review and download Yale Health History forms for new students.
 Take them to your health care provider to be completed.
-See instructions and form links online under checklist item “June 20 - Vaccination Portal” on this page.
+See instructions on the form, and online under checklist item “June 20 - Vaccination Portal” on this page.

 - Submit forms as soon as possible, at the very latest by Aug.
 1 - You will not be permitted to enroll in or attend Yale classes until your health forms are submitted and the immunization requirements are met.

 To Be Completed By August 15 for degree students (for non-degree students, as soon after your arrival on campus as possible):

 - Each of us plays an important role in cultivating an environment at Yale that is respectful, inclusive, and free of sexual misconduct.
 This training provides foundational information to guide and assist you as we work together toward this common goal.

 - Preventing and Responding to Sexual Misconduct is required annual training that outlines and explains Yale’s policies and definitions, campus resources, reporting mechanisms, and general strategies for prevention and response.

 - Please go online to SMR Training Site and signin with your Yale NetID to begin your training, which will take approximately 20 minutes.
 If you exit before completing the training, you will be required to start over at the beginning.
 Your completion will be recorded, as it is an annual requirement for all Yale students.